 Danae Theodoridou is a performance maker, performer and researcher based in Brussels.
 She studied Greek philology and linguistics in Aristotle University of Thessaloniki and acting in the National Theatre of Northern Greece.
 She completed her practice-led PhD on dramaturgy of experimental theatre and dance in Roehampton University (London).
 Since 2008 she creates her own solo and collaborative live works and artistic research projects.
 Her artistic creation explores theatrical mechanisms of representation, fragmented poetics, performativity of language and playfulness in order to offer twisted views on realities and fictions.
 Since 2013 this work focuses particularly on the notion of ’social imaginaries’, the practice of democracy and the way performance can contribute to the production of social and political alternatives.
 Danae’s work is produced by HIROS (Brussels) and has been supported by organisations and institutions such as the AHRC, the Greek General Secretariat for Youth, the European Union, the Ministry of Culture of the Flemish Community, PACT Zollverein, BUDA, workspacebrussels, La Strada Graz, Athens & Epidaurus Festival a.o.
 She is an associate artist of IN SITU European Platform for Artistic Creation in Public Space.

 At the same time, Danae curates practice-led research projects, presents and publishes her research writings in international conferences and journals.
 She teaches in Fontys University of Applied Sciences and in Aristotle University of Thessaloniki.
 She is one of the curators of the three-year project Dramaturgy at Work and a co-author of the subsequent publication ’The Practice of Dramaturgy: Working on Actions in Performance’ (Valiz, 2017).
-Her second book publication, entitled ‘PUBLICING: Practicing Democracy Through Performance’, will be published in spring 2022 (Nissos).
+Her second book publication, entitled ‘PUBLICING: Practising Democracy Through Performance’ is published by Nissos academic publicising (2022).